E-commerce

 Step 5: Take action and follow up

-Treat feedback like a roadmap: owner by topic, delivery criteria, communication to the customers concerned.
-High-performing organizations “close the loop”: they inform users of changes resulting from their feedback, which strengthens trust and future participation.
-This is the core of an effective feedback loop.
-Without this step, collection discourages your most engaged customers.
+Treat feedback like a roadmap: an owner per topic, delivery criteria, and communication to the relevant customers.
+High-performing organizations “close the loop”: they inform users of the changes made based on their remarks, which builds trust and future participation.
+That is the heart of an effective feedback loop.
+Without this step, collecting feedback discourages your most engaged customers.

 Setup checklist